flant/glaball/README.md

 This script depends on the 'bash-completion' package.
 If it is not installed already, you can install it via your OS's package manager.

-This command loads a list of completions in your current shell session:
+To load completions in your current shell session:
 $ source <(gitlaball completion bash)

-Run these to load completions for every new session:
+To load completions for every new session, execute once:
 Linux:
   $ gitlaball completion bash > /etc/bash_completion.d/gitlaball
 MacOS:
   $ gitlaball completion bash > /usr/local/etc/bash_completion.d/gitlaball

-Start a new shell for this setup to take effect.
+You will need to start a new shell for this setup to take effect.
 ```

 #### Zsh